How To Use Muriatic Acid To Lower Your Pool’s Alkalinity

 How To Lower Pool Alkalinity

-Another great product that pool supply stores have is called pH Decreaser, which is Sodium Bisulfate.
+Another great product is called pH Decreaser, which is Sodium Bisulfate.
 This can effectively lower both the pH and alkalinity, but we're talking about muriatic acid, and that's something you probably have on hand.
 It's actually less expensive than pH Decreaser and works just as well as dry acid for lowering your pool's alkalinity.

 While muriatic acid is great to lower the alkalinity in your pool, it is one of the most caustic acids in the world, so care must be taken in order to safely lower your pools' alkalinity.
 You'll need: